Embolo scores 2 to lift Gladbach back to top of Bundesliga

 MÖNCHENGLADBACH, Germany (AP) — Borussia Mönchengladbach took back the top spot in the Bundesliga on Sunday after Breel Embolo scored two goals and set up another in a 4-2 win against Freiburg.

-The win puts Gladbach back into first place by a point over Leipzig and is a welcome turnaround for the team after defeat to promoted Union Berlin last week.
+Gladbach now leads second-place Leipzig by a point in a welcome turnaround for the team after defeat to promoted Union Berlin last week.

+“I’m really, really satisfied today with the result and my team’s performance,” said Gladbach coach Marco Rose, who rested five players after Thursday’s Europa League win over Austrian side Wolfsberg.

+One of those coming in was Embolo, who hadn’t played a full 90 minutes in the league since September.

 With the score at 1-1, Embolo needed less than a minute of the second half to put Gladbach in front with his first Bundesliga goal in nearly two months.